catid/tonk/README.md

 + UPnP port forwarding can be turned on
 + FEC usage is minimal by default but can be turned on
 + Zstd data compression can be turned off
++ Random padding is off by default and can be turned on

 #### Credits